RedCrewOS/open-qr-standard/open-qr-standard.md

 ## Offer and Session Endpoints

-The Code Provider MUST support an Offer Info endpoint that the Code Consumer can call to obtain information about the Offer using the QR ID obtained from the QR Code.
+The Code Provider MUST support an Offer Info endpoint that the Code Consumer can call to obtain information about the Offer using the Offer ID obtained from the QR Code.
 This endpoint SHOULD be idempotent and should not have side effects on the underlying Offer.

-The Code Provider MUST support an Offer Claim endpoint that the Code Consumer can use to claim a Offer for use using a QR ID and thus establishing a Session.
+The Code Provider MUST support an Offer Claim endpoint that the Code Consumer can use to claim a Offer for use using a Offer ID and thus establishing a Session.
 This endpoint MUST provide a unique Session ID that can be used for subsequent interactions.

 The Code Provider MUST support a Session Status endpoint to identify the status of a Session using a Session ID.